PracticalAstronomyCrew/knowledgebase/docs/source/pm/p8-mountains-moon.rst

     * Further Analysis for this project

         * You need to determine the Selenographic (= on the Moon) longnitude and latitude of the features you want to measure to within a degree (use the Chang'E Atlas)
-        * Follow the Guide: Measuring Heights of Mountains from Shadows in the knoweldge base
+        * Follow the KnowledgeBase Guide: :ref:`r01-measuring-moon-mountains`

 Results:
 ^^^^^^^^^